Humber River Hospital Foundation: Direct mail appeal featuring Humbert

 To take full advantage of the holiday season, for the first time HRHF sent out a follow-up pack to their November appeal.
 But there was a problem: every donor on the list received the appeal with the wrong name.
 After the panic had subsided, a letter with an apology was sent to everyone with first-class postage.
 Donors are wonderful, lots wrote back, or called in expressing their empathy.
 So messing up can be a good thing, it reminds your donors that you are human, not a machine.
 It also gives you an extra opportunity to talk to donors, which is never a bad thing.

 Humber River Hospital Foundation wanted to ensure that at least one appeal each year has a solid acknowledgement of donor support.
 The mailing that was sent in February 2015 appeal did this very well and also shared the organisation’s vision for the upcoming year.

 This appeal performed 71 per cent better than the appeal the previous year.
 And the special reminder that was put together for this appeal was 78 per cent better than the previous year.
 Both are truly remarkable results.

 To date, Humber River Hospital Foundation, thanks to the remarkable work of its donors, has had a 32 per cent growth in its giving in less than a year!
 Amazing!

 Other relevant information

 Every mailing also included a number nine business reply envelope for donors to use to return their gifts.
-As well, for every pack, there was a high touch in-house version created for the top 20 per cent of donors in the DM file.
-You can read about that here.
+As well, for every pack, there was a high touch in-house version created for the top 20 per cent of donors in the direct mail file.
 Finally, we are showing you only the mail components as a part of this case study.
 Inspiring thank-you letters for each appeal, integration into some of the other channels and support in general marketing and communication will ensure maximum exposure and results.

 It is hoped that in the next little while there will be a Humbert the cuddly toy will be released on a grateful world.